dena-shiranipour/dena-shiranipour/README.md

 - 👋 Hi, I’m @dena-shiranipour
 - 👀 I’m interested in coding!
-- 🌱 I’m currently learning Java, SQL, Spring, JavaScript
+- 🌱 I’m currently learning Java, SQL, Spring, JavaScript, React

 <!---
 dena-shiranipour/dena-shiranipour is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.